 The regulation of cleared and uncleared swaps, as well as other derivatives, is a rapidly changing area of law and is subject to modification by government and judicial action.
 In addition, the SEC, CFTC and the exchanges are authorized to take extraordinary actions in the event of a market emergency, including, for example, the implementation or reduction of speculative position limits, the implementation of higher margin requirements, the establishment of daily price limits and the suspension of trading.
 It is not possible to predict fully the effects of current or future regulation.
-The requirements, even if not directly applicable to the Portfolios or Underlying Funds, may increase the cost of the Portfolios' or Underlying Funds' investments and cost of doing business.
+The requirements, even if not directly applicable to a Portfolio or Underlying Fund, may increase the cost of the Portfolio's or Underlying Fund's investments and cost of doing business.
 It is possible that developments in the swaps market, including potential government regulation, could adversely affect a Portfolio's or Underlying Fund's ability to terminate existing swap agreements or to realize amounts to be received under such agreements.